Sexual violence against adolescent girls

 - Positive role models

-- Better response: equip legal systems to address their needs
+- equipping legal systems to address their needs

 To prevent and address violations of the rights of girls, it is critical that institutional systems, including laws and policies and mechanisms to enforce them, are properly established and that the special circumstances and needs of adolescent girls are taken into account in designing and implementing such systems.
 Gender-sensitive laws and properly functioning legal systems coupled with systems aimed at the empowerment of girls will have the combined effect of deterring potential violations of girls’ rights and encouraging girls to claim their rights. ^